ppmim/PAPI4K/papi/docs/processing.rst

 Extended Objects
 ****************

 If your targets are really extended and/or very faint, then you should seriously consider observing blank SKY fields.
 They will be recognized and automatically used in the correct manner once identified by PAPI.
 No additional settings have to be made.
 You should check though that the images have correct header keys.

+PAPI recognizes and can process the extended object dither patterns available in the **Observation Tool (OT)**, which allow combining the dither pattern defined by the user with different Target (T) and Sky (S) options:

+#.
+T-S (dither_on_off, skyfilteronff)
+#.
+T-S-T (dither_general, skyfilter_general)
+#.
+T-T-S (dither_general, skyfilter_general)
+#.
+T-T-S-S (dither_general, skyfilter_general)

+For these cases, PAPI will perform the sky subtration using 2*hwidth nearest Sky (S) images to the Target (T) image to build the sky model to be subtracted to each Target image (T).

+In addition to that dither patterns defined in the OT, PAPI is able to recognize and process almost any other combination of T and S images, using in that case the ``skifitler_general`` proccess.
+Similarly, sky subtraction is performed using the 2*hwidth nearest sky images available (hwidth preceding and hwidth following the target image).

+After sky subtraction is applied to all Target images in the dither sequence, a final stacked (coadded) image is generated using **only** the Target (T) images.